-When Glen Campbell passed away in 2017, longtime fans and casual listeners reminisced online about the handful of songs that defined a globally revered popular musician and helped bring him to the top of the country music scene in Nashville.
-CMT even aired a special following his death to celebrate and honor his legacy.
+When Glen Campbell passed away in 2017, longtime fans and casual listeners reminisced online about the handful of songs that defined a globally revered popular musician and helped bring him to the top of the country music scenes on the West Coast and in Nashville.

-Many of his fans' tribute tweets and farewell posts mentioned "Southern Nights," "Rhinestone Cowboy," and other country and pop hits that helped make Campbell a legend in his own time.
+Many of his fans' tribute tweets and farewell posts mentioned "Southern Nights," "Rhinestone Cowboy," "Gentle on My Mind" and other country and pop hits that helped make Campbell a legend in his own time.

 A Statement of Protest